Mbed-TLS/mbedtls/docs/psa-driver-example-and-guide.md

 [p256-m](https://github.com/mpg/p256-m) is a minimalistic implementation of ECDH and ECDSA on NIST P-256 curves, specifically optimized for use in constrained 32-bit environments.
 As such, it serves as a software accelerator.
 This section demonstrates the integration of `p256-m` as a transparent driver alongside Mbed TLS, serving as a guide for implementation.
 The code for p256-m can be found in `3rdparty/p256-m/p256m`.
 In this demonstration, p256-m is built from source alongside Mbed TLS.

-**NOTE:** p256-m also implements key generation.
-However, it's RNG is based on `stdlib`, making this feature **unsuitable for production builds**.
-It is included with Mbed TLS purely to be used as an example.

 The driver prefix for p256-m is `P256`/`p256`.
 The driver macro is `MBEDTLS_P256M_EXAMPLE_DRIVER_ENABLED`.
 To build with and use p256-m, set the macro using `config.py`, then build as usual using make/cmake.
 From the root of the `mbedtls/` directory, run:

     python3 scripts/config.py set MBEDTLS_P256M_EXAMPLE_DRIVER_ENABLED